DiligentGraphics/DiligentFX/PostProcess/DepthOfField/README.md

 ### Host API

-To integrate Depth of Field into your project, include the following necessary header files:
+To integrate Depth of Field into your project, include the following header files:

 ```cpp
 #include "PostFXContext.hpp"